-- The materials include assessments in each lesson that align with the TEKS.
-Within the "Phonics and Phonemic Awareness Standards and Breakout Requirements Evidence of Alignment Document," teachers find a detailed table that shows alignment within each unit and lesson to the TEKS.
-This document explains that formative assessment occurs during "Student Observations" and "Phonemic Awareness Toolkit" for grade 2 TEKS.
-Upon examination of the "Lesson Preview" found on the dashboard, teachers see these formative assessments and reference their alignment through the "Evidence of Alignment Document."
-This document explains that summative assessment occurs during "Software and Print Multi-Skill Checks" and "Cumulative Skill Checks" for grade 2 TEKS.
-Upon examination of the "Lesson Preview" found on the dashboard, teachers see these formative assessments align with the objectives and TEKS at the end of each skill set.
-There is no reference to TEKS or alignment of goals within the lessons in the Teacher Guide. - The materials include diagnostic, formative, and summative assessments aligned to the TEKS.
+The materials include TEKS-aligned assessments in each lesson.
+Within the "Phonics and Phonemic Awareness Standards and Breakout Requirements - Evidence of Alignment Document," teachers find a detailed table that shows alignment within each unit and lesson to the TEKS.
+This document explains that formative assessment occurs during "Student Observations" and "Phonemic Awareness Toolkit" for grade 3 TEKS.
+Upon examination of the

+"Lesson Preview" found on the dashboard, teachers see these formative assessments and reference their alignment through the "Evidence of Alignment Document."
+This document explains that summative assessment occurs during "Software and Print Multi-Skill Checks" and "Cumulative Skill Checks" for grade 3 TEKS.
+Upon examination of the "Lesson Preview" found on the dashboard, teachers see these formative TEKS-aligned assessments align with the objectives at the end of each skill set.
+There is no reference to TEKS or alignment of goals within the lessons in the Teacher Guide.

+- The materials include diagnostic, formative, and summative assessments aligned to the TEKS.
 The evidence of the alignment document includes where to locate the lessons that correlate to the diagnostic, formative, and summative assessments.
 The Program Overview consists of a section outlining the program's assessments.
-The assessments include a readiness check, daily skills checks, student observation checks, multi-skill checks, phonemic awareness assessments, mid-year cumulative skill checks, and end-of-year cumulative skill checks.
-The assessments align with the lessons TEKS verified through the standards alignment review.

-• The Assessment Guide: Technical Summary provides a comprehensive understanding and guidance for effective and efficient administration for the following assessments: "Readiness Checks," "Phonemic Awareness Toolkits Assessments," "Student Observation Checks", "Daily Skill Checks," "Multi-Skill Checks," "Phonics Screeners," and "Cumulative Skill Checks."
+The assessments include a readiness check, daily skills checks, student observation checks, multi-skill checks, phonemic awareness assessments, mid-year cumulative skill checks, and end-of-year cumulative skill checks. - The Assessment Guide: Technical Summary provides a comprehensive understanding and guidance for the effective and efficient administration of the following assessments: "Readiness Checks," "Phonemic Awareness Toolkits Assessments," "Student Observation Checks," "Daily Skill Checks," "Multi-Skill Checks," "Phonics Screeners," and "Cumulative Skill Checks."